mzabani/codd/README.md

 # If you installed codd with Nix
 $ codd add bootstrap-db.sql

-# If you're using the docker image:
+# If you're using the docker image with a .env file:
 $ docker run --rm -it --env-file .env --network=host --user `id -u`:`id -g` -v "$(pwd):/working-dir" mzabani/codd add bootstrap-db.sql
 ````